 For purposes of this Collateral Annex, the following terms have the respective definitions set forth below:

-“Calculation Date" means any Business Day on which a Party chooses or is requested by the other Party to make the determinations referred to in Paragraphs 3, 4, 5 or 8 of this Collateral Annex.
+“Calculation Date" means any Local Business Day on which a Party chooses or is requested by the other Party to make the determinations referred to in Paragraphs 3, 4, 5 or 8 of this Collateral Annex.

 “Cash” means U.S. dollars which is held by or on behalf of a Party as Performance Assurance hereunder.